TsingZ0/HtFLlib/README.md

 **Note**: you may need to manually clean checkpoint files in the `temp/` folder via `system/clean_temp_files.py` if your program crashes accidentally.
 You can also set a checkpoint folder by yourself to prevent automatic deletion using the `-sfn` argument in the command line.

 ## Data-free algorithms with code (updating)
 Here, "data-free" refers to the absence of any additional dataset beyond the clients' private data.
+We only consider data-free algorithms here, as they have fewer restrictions and assumptions, making them more valuable and easily extendable to other scenarios, such as the existence of public server data.

 - **Local** — Each client trains its model locally without federation.
 - **FedDistill** — [Federated Knowledge Distillation](https://arxiv.org/pdf/1811.11479.pdf) *2020*